devankestel/kol_permable_passive_skills/my_pps.md

 * Buoyancy of the Beluga | Regenerate 1 HP per Adventure for each gallon of Fury
 * Butts of Steel | Improves the accuracy and damage of your Butt skills
 * Cold Shoulder | Your Smack skills will deal 5 additional Cold Damage
+* Deft Hands | Improves the effects of combat items | Disco Bandit
 * Disco Bravado | Disco Momentum increases stat gains
 * Disco Greed | Disco Momentum increases item drops
 * Disco State of Mind | Your dance moves build Disco Momentum
 * Flashy Dancer | When you gain Disco Momentum, your opponents will be too impressed to attack you
 * Frantic Gyrations | Disco Momentum makes you harder to hit
+* Hero of the Half-Shell | More Muscle = less damage | Turtle Tamer
 * Intrinsic Spiciness | Sauce Spell Damage +X
 * Ire of the Orca | Fury capacity increases to 5 gallons
 * Itchy Curse Finger | Your curses take hold too quickly for your opponents to react